-I spared no expense on Scooby throughout his entire life (including TPLO surgery that he healed brilliantly from).
+I spared no expense on Scooby throughout his entire life (including TPLO surgery which he healed brilliantly from).
 I would have paid ridiculous sums of money to save him if I could have.
 Number two was about his quality of life.
 And it needed to be done as soon as possible.

-My next decision though haunts me.
+My next decision, though, haunts me.
 I wasn’t sure how quickly number two would occur.
-Is it normal for a 12-year-old to see her best friend euthanized?
+Is it normal for a 12-year-old child to see her best friend euthanized?
 (The answer, I later learned, is yes.)
 There was more paperwork (a blur), and then I was led into the room where it happens.
 It took a little bit of time for Scooby to arrive, and I was told to take as much time as I needed with him.
 I only took a few minutes because he looked terrible and had obviously slid downhill to the point where there was no question number two was the right thing to do.
 I was the only other family member there, but he and I were bonded.
 I was his person.

 By the time we were in that room together, though, my daughter and husband probably could have fought traffic to be with us.
-I didn’t make that calculation, nor do I ask what the time frame would be.
+I didn’t make that calculation, nor did I ask what the time frame would be.
 If you’re ever in the same position, ask how long you have.
 I wish they could have brought his favorite blanket and held his hands, too.
 Everything happened so quickly, but no one wanted to prolong his suffering.